 Canadian Copyright Registration and Enforcement

-We advise our clients on the protection of copyrightable works and assist in the registration of copyrights in Canada and in the preparation of copyright assignments and licensing agreements.
-We have represented our clients in copyright litigation matters, including both the enforcement of copyrights and defending against allegations of copyright infringement.
+Obtain the proper copyrights is the best way to protect yourself and your work.
+DSF lawyers will advise you what can be copyrighted and how to go about it.
+We also assist in the registration of copyrights in Canada and in the preparation of copyright assignments and licensing agreements.
+Our lawyers are also experienced in representing clients in copyright litigation matters, including both the enforcement of copyrights and defending against allegations of copyright infringement.

 Ensuring your company is compliant with privacy and data protection is a crucial part of running a successful business.
 Failure to protect data will not only result in penalties but also loss of reputation and consumer trust.
 At DSF, we know how important this is to your business and our team is experienced in current privacy laws and works to remain up to date and able to advise you.
 We can advise on a host of issues which might affect your enterprise including obligations under both federal and provincial laws such as: